 Here are our top picks for pumpkin patches and fall farm fun in Snohomish and King County.
 Check farms' Facebook pages or websites for updates before going.
 Also see our South Sound pumpkin patch picks, and sweet spots for apple picking.

 Deals and dates: Great deal alert!
-Get an early-bird discount pass on sale through October 8, 2016: For $20 for two kids and two adults you get discounted admission to the seven farms on the weeknds of Oct.
-1 and 2 or Oct.
-8 and 9 only.
-See ticket page for details.
-Hours and benefits vary among farms.
-Check invidvidual farm websites to confirm days and hours.
+Get an early-bird discount pass on sale now through Oct.
+8, 2017.
+For $25 for two kids and two adults you save 50% on fun fall activities at each of the seven famous farms.
+See ticket page for details and read carefully about valid dates and activities at each location.
+Hours and activities vary among each farm so be sure to check individual farm websites to confirm days, hours and deals.
 No pets!

 Stocker Farms, Snohomish

 Known for: huge pumpkin patch, corn maze and Stalker Farms at night

 Patch action: Starting in October, this Snohomish County farm is open daily.
 Grab a wagon and head into the fields or choose from pre-sorted pumpkins on the lawn.
 On weekends, head across the street to the Family Adventure Farm, featuring a 10-acre corn maze, pumpkin cannon, jumping pillow, hayrides, animal barn, crafts, rubber duck races, face painting and other activities.
 This year's maze theme is in honor of Ronald McDonald House.
 Your visit will benefit local Ronald McDonald House Charities of Western Washington & Alaska.

 For older kids looking for a scare, there’s Stalker Farms, which has two walk-through haunt experiences and a Zombie stalker paintball ride.

 Dates/hours: Farm market and pumpkin patch open daily in October, 10 a.m.–5 p.m.
 The Family Adventure Farm is open in October for weekends only 10 a.m.–6 p.m.
 Check Facebook page for updates.